 Before we get to the point of actually laying down a guide on how to curate content for better SEO, it seems like a good idea to first explain and explore what content curation actually means.

-As a term, content curation, is pretty self-explanatory.
+As a term, content curation, is pretty self-explanatory and comes under content marketing services.
 Curated content is content that has been assembled from all over the web and brought together at one place (a website) for further promotion.
 Content curation SEO, of course pertains to methods and processes that will help in search engine optimization of a website via interestingly curated content.

 As we all know, fresh content is intrinsically linked to SEO success and for this reason a lot of SEO copywriting services are employed by companies and website owners.
 In addition to this, content curation can be used as an additional tool to promote and achieve effective search engine optimization.

 Now that the basic concept of curation has been explained, the next step refers to the process of curation and how to go about it.

 One of the first things to remember about content curation is the fact that there is a huge amount of information out there in the web world about practically every topic.
 Good curation refers to the ability of being able to spot relevant and noteworthy insights and choose those as opposed to the fluff.

 The first step is to research and zero in on credible resources that are going to be the go to sites for the content.
 This can be termed as the discovery phase.
 Once these sources have been identified, they have to be visited on a daily basis to stay updated on new content.
 Twitter, Google+, LinkedIn are some examples of the sites that have regularly updated content that is worth accumulating.